-On behalf of the Board, I would like to take this opportunity to express my appreciation to the management team for their contributions to the Group and to the entire workforce for the diligence and dedication demonstrated during the course of the year.
-I wish to also offer my gratitude to the many customers, business partners and shareholders for their unwavering support.
+On behalf of the Board, I wish to take this opportunity to extend my gratitude to the management team for their valuable contributions to the Group during the past year.
+I wish to also express my appreciation to the entire workforce for their commitment and diligence amidst such challenging times.
+Certainly, all of our customers, business partners and shareholders must be lauded for their steadfast support.